-Chevy Cobalt years to avoid — most common problems
+Best and worst Chevy Cobalt years — which to avoid

 Most common Chevy Cobalt problems